 Key to Future of Florida

-A 143-mile dike is crumbling and it offers no major southern spillway.
-There are dreadful algae blooms on Florida's Lake Okeechobee.
-In an Florida Weekly interview with Calusa Waterkeeper, John Cassani, Florida Weekly's Roger Williams explores these and other south Florida water issues.
+A 143-mile dike is crumbling and offers no major southern spillway.
+Dreadful algae blooms choke Florida's Lake Okeechobee and coastlines.
+In a Florida Weekly interview with the Calusa Waterkeeper, John Cassani, Florida Weekly's Roger Williams explores these and other south Florida water issues.

 Why Not Clean It North?